Fort Mill Property Division Lawyer

 In no-fault divorce cases, the courts will generally divide property as evenly as possible.
 If one spouse is at fault for the divorce, however (e.g., the spouse committed adultery), the courts may award the at-fault party accordingly.
 It is usually worth the effort to try to work out your own property division agreement with your spouse during mediation rather than taking your case to trial.
 Otherwise, a judge will be the final decider in the division of assets, properties, and debts.

 How Can a Property Division Attorney Help You?

 A lawyer can be of assistance in both contested and uncontested divorce cases in South Carolina.
-Even if you and your spouse are on the same page about how to divide assets, bank accounts, income, and debts, one of our Fort Mill family law attorney can make the mediation process smoother.
+Even if you and your spouse are on the same page about how to divide assets, bank accounts, income, and debts, our Fort Mill family law attorney can make the mediation process smoother.
 We can work with you every step of the way, taking care of the paperwork your case requires.
-We’ll explain your rights, evaluate your assets, argue the difference between marital and non-marital properties, and stand up for your rights in front of a judge.
+As your advocate, we will explain your rights, evaluate your assets, argue the difference between marital and non-marital properties, and stand up for your rights in front of a judge.

 Attorney David W. Martin knows how to make even something as complex as property division simple for couples in Fort Mill.
 Let us help settle disputes over a family home, jewelry, valuable pieces of art, and intangible property such as income, benefits, and debts.

 Enlist our assistance for dividing property during your divorce case.
 Call (803) 590-1958 or contact us online for your first consultation today.